 Enjoy breakfast at your hotel and get packed up.
-Your driver will arrive in the morning to take you to Teotitlan to learn about the incredible weaving community which exists in this valley.
-The textiles here are world famous.
+Our driver and guide arrive in the morning to take us to Teotitlan to learn about the incredible weaving community which exists in this valley.
+The colorful textiles are world famous.
 You will learn about the natural dyes and weaving techniques and how this art form passes from generation to generation.

 Trek to Cuajimoloyas

 If you would like, there is an optional dawn hike to see the sunrise while sipping Mexican hot chocolate and snacking on bread.
 It’s worth the early morning rise to do this.
 Otherwise sleep in a bit and enjoy breakfast at the comedor and then get packed up for your 3-hour trek to the village of Cuajimoloyas where the Feria Regional de Hongos Silvestres (Wild Mushroom Festival) takes place.
 Your gear will be transported for you and you have the option of getting a ride as well.

-Upon arrival in Cuajimoloyas, get set up in your cabin.
-There is an opportunity to meet with the local traditional medicine woman (curandera) who will be talking about mushrooms as well as other mountain herbal medicine.
+After arrival and getting set up in your cabin, there is the opportunity to meet with the local traditional medicine woman (curandera) who will be talking about mushrooms as well as other mountain herbal medicine.
 You can also take a traditional temescal bath.
 It’s like an herbal steam room (extra cost about $25 which you pay directly to the Curandera).
 Dinner will be in the village comedor.

-This morning, you'll rise early and enjoy breakfast at the comedor.
-Then get your hiking shoes and baskets ready to head to the mountains and forests for the mushroom hunt.
-Tourists and locals depart in groups led by a local professional and collect as many as they can.
+This morning rise early and enjoy breakfast at the comedor.
+Then get your hiking shoes and baskets ready to head to the mountains forests for the mushroom hunt.
+Tourists and locals depart in groups led by a local professional and collect as many as possible in 4 hours.
 The forests are teeming with hundreds of varieties of mushrooms.
-In the afternoon, there are classification workshops and other activities with fellow mushroom enthusiasts.
-Dinner at the local comedor with lots of sharing and festivities.

 Guelaguetza and Mezcal Festivals

-Breakfast will be at the hotel.
-At about 9:00am your guide and driver will take you to the festival grounds for the elaborate Guelaguetza celebrations.
+Enjoy breakfast at the hotel.
+At about 9:00am, our guide and driver will take us to the festival grounds for the elaborate Guelaguetza celebrations.
 A feast for the eyes, beautiful dresses and dances fill the celebration with people coming from all over the area.
-You will have the afternoon from 2:00-6:00 free and then it’s off to learn about and enjoy the local liquor of the land at the Mezcal Festival.
+You will have the afternoon free, and then in the evening it’s off to learn about and enjoy the local liquor of the land at the Mezcal Festival.
 Dinner will be on your own, or with the group at the delicious 15 Letras restaurant.

 Enjoy breakfast and whatever free time you have available before your flight.
 We will arrange to transfer you to the airport in time for your outbound flight.
 Or, you can plan on staying 2-4 more days for time on the beach, which we can arrange for you.